Better experience in portrait mode.

 This adaptation film is still written and directed by Yandy Laurens, the writer and director of the web series.
 Meanwhile, for the cast, Yandy Laurens has once again enlisted Dion Wiyoko as the main actor.

-However, what's different is that in this film, the role of Sore, which was previously played by Tika Bravani, is now replaced by Sheila Dara.
+However, what's different is that in this film, the character Sore, previously played by Tika Bravani, is now portrayed by Sheila Dara.

-So, how is the film?
-Does it meet the expectations of the viewers of the web series that was so popular eight years ago?
+So, how is this film?
+Does it meet the expectations of the viewers of the highly popular web series from eight years ago?
 Let's take a look at the review below.

-Honestly, when the teaser for the film Sore was first released on social media, I felt torn.
-On one hand, I was excited because one of the best Indonesian web series, in my opinion, was being adapted into a feature film.
+Honestly, when the teaser for the movie Sore first circulated on social media, I was torn.
+On one hand, I was happy because one of the best Indonesian web series, in my opinion, was being adapted into a feature film.

-However, on the other hand, there was a significant concern accompanying it.
-Because adaptations, whether from novels, comics, or web series, are expected to provide the same experience as the original series, but on the other hand, there must be an 'added value' from the original series.
+However, on the other hand, there was a great concern accompanying it.
+Because adaptations of films, whether from novels, comics, or web series, are expected to provide the same experience as the original series, but on the other hand, there must be an 'added value' from the original series.

-Many adaptation films have been labeled failures by audiences due to these factors.
-Considering that the web series Sore, which was released eight years ago, was very popular, there are certainly high public expectations for this film.
+Many adaptation films are labeled as failures by audiences because of these issues.
+Considering that the web series Sore, which was released eight years ago, was very popular, there are certainly great public expectations for this film.

 Yandy Laurens, the same person who created the web series Sore in 2017, can be said to have successfully answered that challenge.
 Why is that?
 Take a peek below, KLovers!